PaulaMihalcea/IEViewer/README.md

     python3 main.py
     ```

-- **Windows:** You can either run IEViewer from the terminal just like on Linux, or you can modify the given `IEViewer.bat` file with the full path to your Python 3 executable and the full path to the IEViewer `main.py` script.
+- **Windows:** You can either run IEViewer from the terminal just like on Linux, or you can modify the given `IEViewer.bat` file with the full path to your Python 3 executable and the full path to the IEViewer `main.py` script in order to create an executable link to IEViewer.

     *For example, if Python 3 has been installed to `C:\ProgramData\Anaconda3\python.exe` and `main.py` can be found in `C:\Users\Username\IEViewer\`, then the `IEViewer.bat` file will be:*